zmahnoor14/MAW/README.md

   PATH="/usr/s_cost/sirius.app/Contents/MacOS/:${PATH}"
   export PATH
   ```
-The path may be different, so check your Sirius installation folder to get the correct path name.
+The path may differ, so check your Sirius installation folder to get the correct path name.

 ## Input files and Directories